tarasii/pyDSP/README.md

 # pyDSP
 Simple DSP lib just for fun and better algorithms understanding.

-It uses python3 and numpy, desired to work with complex and real numbers.
+It uses python3 and numpy, desired to work with complex numbers.

-corelation.py
+correlation.py
 - cross correlation
 - auto correlation